mathisonian/autopages/README.md

 ### transformation branch

 This looks like a static client side website.
-In gereral it should follow this folder structure
+It should follow this folder structure

 ```
 $ tree